 Your test must have been taken no more than two years before the start date of your course.
 Our Application Guide provides further information about the English language test requirement.

 If your ability to meet the entry requirements has been affected by the COVID-19 pandemic (eg you were awarded an unclassified/ungraded degree) or any other exceptional personal circumstance (eg other illness or bereavement), please refer to the guidance on extenuating circumstances in the Application Guide for information about how to declare this so that your application can be considered appropriately.

 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Performance at interview

 A shortlist is compiled after an assessment of each application by two (or three, if there is a discrepancy of views) senior members of the CSLS.
-If you are shortlisted you will then be interviewed, either in person or if electronic communication is problematic, by telephone.
+If you are shortlisted you will then be interviewed, either in person or online.
 There will be a minimum of two interviewers.

 How your application is assessed